cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 | `restaurants_visit_num` | The number of daily visits made by those with SafeGraph's apps to restaurant-related POIs in a certain region <br/> **First Available:** 01/01/2019 |
 | `restaurants_visit_prop` | The number of daily visits made by those with SafeGraph's apps to restaurant-related POIs in a certain region, per 100,000 population <br/> **First Available:** 01/01/2019 |

-SafeGraph delivers the number of daily visits to U.S. POIs, the details of which are described in the [Places Manual](https://readme.safegraph.com/docs/places-manual#section-placekey) dataset.
+SafeGraph delivers the number of daily visits to U.S. POIs, the details described in the [Places Manual](https://readme.safegraph.com/docs/places-manual#section-placekey) dataset.
 Delphi aggregates the number of visits to certain types of places, such as bars (places with [NAICS code =